 Product Scope

-The Software Engineering Capstone project requires the creation of a prototype application called Form Bot, which is the development of an artificial intelligence (AI) software to support doctors, medical technicians, police officers and others.
+The Software Engineering Capstone project requires the creation of a prototype application called Form Scriber, which is the development of an artificial intelligence (AI) software to support doctors, medical technicians, police officers and others.
 The application primarily assists professionals in public service to capture and prepare text reports during conversations with their clients.
 For example, the conversation between a physician and patient can be recorded to automatically prepare reports that can be edited and saved to an Electronic Medical Record (EMR).
-To support the development of The FormBot application, the DevSecOps (DSO) team was formed.
+To support the development of The Form Scriber application, the DevSecOps (DSO) team was formed.

-The FormBot DevSecOps project focuses on the creation of an infrastructure to automatically build, test, verify security, and deploy the three components that comprise the complete FormBot application in a consistent and reliable manner, easing burdens on development teams of manual processes and checks.
+The Form Scriber DevSecOps project focuses on the creation of an infrastructure to automatically build, test, verify security, and deploy the three components that comprise the complete Form Forscriber application in a consistent and reliable manner, easing burdens on development teams of manual processes and checks.
 An effort to include container creation and orchestration shall be included to address theoretical needs for scaling, availability, and maintainability during and after application deployment.
-The project and team shall act as facilitators of tools and processes that enable individual development teams to realize their products and use the DSO pipeline to monitor for correct integration with other FormBot components.
+The project and team shall act as facilitators of tools and processes that enable individual development teams to realize their products and use the DSO pipeline to monitor for correct integration with other Form Scriber components.
 In this respect, the DSO project aims to provide a self-service “service” and ongoing support to team members to achieve such goal rather than act as code owners.

 Overall Description